nlfiedler/zorigami/NOTES.md

 ## Features

+* Maintains multiple versions, not just the most recent
 * Efficiency (de-duplication, large file splitting)
-* Encryption (all remotely stored data is encrypted)
+* Encryption (all remotely stored data is encrypted with 256-bit AES)
+    - Uses unique 256-bit key and IV for each remotely stored pack
-* Service agnostic (Amazon, Google, Wasabi, Backblaze, B2, OneDrive, Dropbox, etc)
+* Service agnostic (SFTP, Amazon, Google, etc)
+* Full restore or file-level restore
+* Restore to dissimilar hardware
+* Local and Cloud storage
+* Scheduled backups (to better manage resources)
+* Cross Platform (macOS, Windows, Linux)
+* Amazon Glacier support (this seems to be uncommon at best)
+* Fault tolerant (automatically recovers from crashes)
+* Ransomware protection
+    - Figure out what this means...

+> CloudBerry Backup detects encryption changes in files and prevents existing
+> backups from being overwritten until an administrator confirms if there is an
+> issue.

 ## Interface